|Population 10,783,000||Ethnoreligionist 2.2%|

 Partnership with IBSJ

-In early 2015, a few members of the team at HeartCry traveled down to Santo Domingo, Dominican Republic, to meet with Iglesia Bautista del Señor Jesucristo (IBSJ).
+In 2015, a few HeartCry coordinators traveled down to Santo Domingo, Dominican Republic, to meet with Iglesia Bautista del Señor Jesucristo (IBSJ).
 The purpose of the trip was to investigate the possibility of a partnership for the advancement of the work in Latin America.
 In previous years, HeartCry had worked together with some of the elders of IBSJ in training conferences for pastors in Peru and had come to have a great appreciation for the work the Lord is raising up in Santo Domingo.
 After much prayer and discussion, HeartCry has now begun a partnership with IBSJ primarily in the effort of training pastors across Latin America.

 In addition to assistance for training pastors, HeartCry is also financially supporting 19 pastors through IBSJ in an undisclosed Caribbean nation.
 These are men that IBSJ has been training and overseeing since the mid-1990’s.
 The elders of IBSJ make regular trips to visit the pastors and hold training conferences, and they also occasionally bring the men over to Santo Domingo for them to spend time in the church and be further trained by the elders.